mojs/mojs/readme.md

 #### todo
 - add stagger module
-  - add indexes to multiple transits modules in options hash
+  - add indexes to burst and ?
   - add isShowInit and isShowEnd to props
   - add angle delta to stagger module
   - { '50%': 0 } should fallback to %